FruitJuic/OCUniverse/Sofia Astra.md

 # Early Career

-Aurora Morti Astra joined the [[Second Guard]] in the [[Janitorial Division]] at age 16 because she heard rumors of the development of new craft that would like to the creation of the [[Aerospace Division]].
+Sofia Astra joined the [[Second Guard]] in the [[Janitorial Division]] at age 16 because she heard rumors of the development of new craft that would like to the creation of the [[Aerospace Division]].
 She quickly rose through the ranks of the [[Janitorial Division]] and became quite fond of telling others to clean things rather than cleaning them herself.

 When she was 18 the [[Aerospace Division]] entered service with the new [[SA-3 Eagle]] which was based off existing in atmosphere only fighters.
 She quickly made the move there and after a year of training was able to begin flying the [[SA-3 Eagle]] as a First Lieutenant.
 During her time as a First Lieutenant in the [[SA-3 Eagle]] she fought in 2 major battles.
 These were the [[Siege of Gluk]] and the [[Battle of Cets]].